©

 • route 227 : Lannion <> Tréguier <> Lézardrieux <> Paimpol

-• route 228: Tréguier <>La Roche-Jaudy <> Guingamp
+• line 228 : Tréguier <>La Roche-Jaudy <> Guingamp

-I drive connected
+I drive eco-responsibly

 on the Pink Granite Coast